thiennp/frontend-mastery-hub/levels/65/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of data fetching & caching.
+Build a comprehensive project that demonstrates mastery of api design.

 ## Assessment
 Complete the assessment and quiz to earn your Level 65 badge.